lashifrin/ejabberd-modules/mod_webpresence/trunk/README.txt

 	EXAMPLE PHP CODE
 	----------------

-Tobias Markmann wrote this PHP script that generates HTML code.
+This PHP script generates HTML code.
+Thanks to Tobias Markmann and NoAlWin.

-This example assumes that the URI of the presence is http://example.org:5280/presence/jid/tom/example.org
+It assumes that the URI of the presence is: http://example.org:5280/presence/jid/tom/example.org

 <?php